cardillan/mindcode/doc/syntax/TOOLS-TESTING-TOOL.markdown

   # Number of test cases to execute
   samples: 500

-  # When number of failures encountered while executing a test exceeds the given value, the test is stopped
+  # When the number of failures encountered while executing a test exceeds the given value, the test is stopped
   # Prevents creation of indiscriminately large output files when too may tests fail
   failure-limit: 500